oplS17projects/Timberman/README.md

 ### External Technologies

-- process sound
+- Process Sound -
 We have used gui/base to add audio effect/effects unit and a music along when responsing to the user input.
-- retrieve information/publish data to the web
+- Retrieve Information/Publish Data to the Web -
 We have created a high score list that stores the user scores into a databse and display it back to the user.
 We also have publish the data (highscore) to a website using [heroku](https://rocky-meadow-57997.herokuapp.com/).

 ### Data Sets or other Source Materials